-The programme includes one field trip to Spain and/or in the UK to explore sedimentary formations similar to shale plays in the UK, and a visit to Olkiluoto nuclear waste repository in Finland.
+The programme includes a field trip to explore sedimentary formations similar to shale plays in the UK, and a visit to Olkiluoto nuclear waste repository in Finland.
 There are further field trips to mine sites and processing facilities in South Australia.

 Qualification and course duration

-The programme is delivered through a combination of lectures, seminars, site visits, independent reading and research, and online material.
-Some of the modules taught in London will be co-taught by experts at UniSA, employing cutting-edge remote teaching methods.
-Assessment is by examination, coursework, process design, oral presentations, online quizzes, reports and executive summaries with some components involving group work.
+The programme is delivered through a combination of lectures, seminars, site visits, independent reading and research as well as online material.
+Some of the modules taught in London will be co-taught by experts at UniSA via remote teaching methods.
+Assessment is by examination, coursework, process design, oral presentation, online quizzing, reports and writing executive summaries, with some components involving group work.

 Course contact details